 - Our honors program provides exceptional academic and co-curricular experiences for students seeking advanced inquiry and deeper exploration in education.

 - Class sizes are small, and you’ll receive ample individual mentoring from our faculty.

-At the graduate level, we offer programs to support you at various stages of your career, including master’s degree programs in early childhood, elementary and special education as well as a Montessori concentration.
+At the graduate level, we offer programs to support you at various stages of your career, including master’s degree programs in early childhood, special education, and a Montessori concentration.
 Our doctoral program in educational leadership offers advanced training to mid-career adults interested in shaping their postsecondary education work environments into dynamic learning communities.